 I remember the last time I was in an airplane and heard the spiel about putting the oxygen mask on myself first, before trying to help others.
 Isn’t that a kind of self-care?
 And doesn’t it make sense to put the mask on myself first, before helping my small child?

 Another way of looking at self-care is to realize you cannot share anything from an empty cup.
 If I were to fill my own cup first, then it would make sense to share from the overflow.

 Overall, I believe oppressive religions will become a thing of the past.
 Patriarchal religious bondage will surely lose its appeal, as more knowledge of such clandestine, autocratic activities becomes available.
-With help and support, peoples’ fondest wishes for freedom and self-care will become a reality!
+With help and support, peoples’ fondest wishes for freedom will become a reality!
 Again, no reasonable person could label your choices for health as “selfish”!
 And who knew that a young preschool child could learn a lesson in self-care by eating a humble banana all by herself!